The world is increasingly complex.

 None of the teams involved in the task of unrolling balls of yarn arrived at the best solution on their own.
 After talking with experts in other areas, many of the experts also changed their mind about the veteran’s most important needs.
 Viewing the same problem through multiple lenses increases the likelihood that the right things will be done at the right time.

 The Team of Teams approach may be messy in the early stages, but figuring out that your initial solution isn’t the best solution prevents bigger messes later.
-A Team of Teams approach helps organizations see problems through multiple perspectives which ultimately leads to fewer missteps and greater achievements.
+This approach helps organizations see problems through multiple perspectives which ultimately leads to fewer missteps and greater achievements.

 Chris leads a dynamic team of passionate change agents who are dedicated to partnering with organizational executives to create cultures that inspire, engage and ignite the best in people.
 Our work is dedicated to harnessing the power of culture to equip leaders, build amazing teams and align operation practices to delighting the customer and drive breakthrough results.